carbon-design-system/carbon-charts/packages/vue/README.md

 # Carbon Charts Vue

 Carbon Charts Vue is a thin Vue.js wrapper around the vanilla JavaScript `@carbon/charts` component library.
-The charts are based on D3.js, a peer dependency.
 This version is for Vue.js ^3.3.0.
 For Vue.js 2.x support, please use `@carbon/charts-vue@latest`.

 ## [Documentation with StackBlitz examples](https://charts.carbondesignsystem.com/)